In this easy chicken Parmesan; Chicken is breaded in crackers then covered in a simple marinara, sprinkled with Parmesan and topped with mozzarella.

-I didn’t make a whole lot of them because so many of those recipes called for soup mixes, but I remember this particular recipe catching my eye.
+But because so many called for canned soup, I didn’t make all of them, but I remember this particular recipe catching my eye.
 It seemed pretty easy enough; chicken breasts, a can of tomato sauce, seasonings.
 And being that it was in my early cooking days, it was something I knew that I could tackle.

-I do remember being AMAZED at how good it tasted and even more amazed that I actually made it.
+And I remember being AMAZED at how good it tasted and even more amazed that I actually made it.

-All you need is some pretty basic goods in order to whip up this dish.
+In a nutshell, you need some pretty basic ingredients in order to whip up this dish.

 Take two boneless, skinless chicken breasts (that are on the larger side, weighing in at about 1-1/4 to 1-1/2 pounds total weight) and slice them in half horizontally.
 I did notice that my grocery store sells “thin cut” chicken breasts, but that usually comes with a price mark-up and the breasts are sometimes on the smaller side.
 If that’s all you can find then six smaller chicken breast halves will work in this recipe just fine.

-I’ve butterflied a few chicken breasts in my day and at first I was not very good at it.
-But with a little practice, a sharp knife and by taking your time… it can totally be done!
+I’ve butterflied a few chicken breasts in my day and at first I was a hot mess.
+But with a little practice and a sharp chefs knife you too can master it.
+Or just buy it pre-sliced.
+Up to you.

 I place an entire sleeve of crackers into a resealable bag and crush them by hand.
 It takes only a minute or two and is surprisingly therapeutic.
 Then pour the cracker crumbs into a shallow dish and season with a half teaspoon of kosher salt and a few grinds of fresh black pepper.

 I swear it’s these buttery crackers (I use Ritz- always have, always will) that give this chicken the crunchy golden layer.
-Now, these are store bought crackers, because I for one (and I’m also pretty positive there’s whole bunch of people who’d agree) am not willing to make my own crackers just to crush them all up and coat chicken.
-Um.
-No.
+Now, these are store bought crackers.

 Crack two eggs into a separate shallow dish, season with a couple grinds of black pepper and beat with a fork.
 Dip the chicken breast halves into the beaten egg, coating both sides and letting any excess egg drip off back into the dish.